-The Trinity Tft is certified as a "Category IV" boiler requiring a "Special Venting System" designed for pressurized venting.
+The CHS boiler is certified as a "Category IV" boiler requiring a "Special Venting System" designed for pressurized venting.
 The Exhaust Vent must be piped to the outdoors, using the vent materials and rules outlined in this section.
 Under no conditions may this unit vent gases into a masonry chimney, unless it is vacant, and utilizes the approved venting material and rules described in this section.

 Vent and Air-inlet are to be piped separately.
-The Trinity Tft cannot share a common vent or air-inlet with multiple boilers; unless the common venting system has been certified by NTI (Contact NTI for details).
+The CHS cannot share a common vent or air-inlet with multiple boilers.
 Failure to comply will result in serious injury or death.